dedoussis/asynction/README.md

 Docs can be disabled by toggling the `docs` kwarg of the `AsynctionSocketIO.from_spec` factory method.

+## Emitting from an external process

+All validation features of Asynction can be used when emitting/sending events from an external process.
+See the [relevant Flask-SocketIO documentation](https://flask-socketio.readthedocs.io/en/latest/deployment.html#emitting-from-an-external-process).
+Note that the SocketIO instance of the external process needs to be constructed using the same `AsynctionSocketIO.from_spec` factory.

 ##  Mock server

 Asynction can also create a fake "mock" based off an AsyncAPI document.
 This enables the consumers of a SocketIO API to interract with the API before it's even built.